113 ~ Life lived through moussaka (or, ‘From moussaka to Oaxaca’)

 Here's one of my favorite photos - Roland upon his return after some holiday home leave in France.
 For the flight back to Laos he filled a small suitcase with his clothes, and he filled a second, larger one with this:

-His ‘essentials’ of caviar, smoked salmon, foie gras, canned chestnuts, French cheese, French wine and so forth (it reminds from of a New Yorker cartoon I love, of the “French army knife” - each of the ‘blades’ is a corkscrew).
+His ‘essentials’ of caviar, smoked salmon, foie gras, canned chestnuts, French cheese, French wine and so forth (it reminds me of a New Yorker cartoon I love, of the “French army knife” - each of the ‘blades’ is a corkscrew).

 It was extraordinary to watch Roland’s love, and talent, for cooking.
 Every evening he'd come home from a long day at the WWF office, and dive into the kitchen for an hour or more to prepare a stellar meal from scratch.
 The same again on weekends - so it was commonly 7 evenings/week he'd be in the kitchen (we get good at what we do a lot...).
 Often it was a humid 90 degrees (or more) outside, and maybe 95° or 100° in our kitchen once the oven and stoves got rolling.
 But Roland didn't mind, he'd just strip down to a pair of shorts and calmly go at it.